 This is a prospective, randomized, open-label, Phase II, multi-center clinical trial for pediatric subjects with congenital or acquired heart disease who are on blood thinners.
 Subjects will be assigned by chance (2:1) to apixaban,vitamin K antagonist or low molecular weight heparin.

-Recruitment for subjects from 0 to less than 2 years of age will be delayed until study data from the 2 to less than 18 years of age is analyzed.
+Recruitment for subjects from 0 to less than 3 months of age will be delayed until study data for infants less than 3 years is available.

-We will combine state-of-the-art brain imaging techniques in 140 Single Ventricle Reconstruction Trial (SVR) III patients and 100 control subjects with innovative brain connectome or ?graph? analyses to determine if brain connectivity graph measurements will provide novel neuroimaging biomarkers for neurodevelopmental disabilities and improve our understanding of their inciting mechanisms in the SVR survivors.
+We will combine state-of-the-art brain imaging techniques in 140 Single Ventricle Reconstruction Trial (SVR) III patients and 100 control subjects with innovative brain connectome or "graph" analyses to determine if brain connectivity graph measurements will provide novel neuroimaging biomarkers for neurodevelopmental disabilities and improve our understanding of their inciting mechanisms in the SVR survivors.
 Only 6 of the SVR III patients and no controls will be enrolled at MUSC.